Stanford Research Development Office

 What can the Propel Grant funds be used for?

-Organizing workshops or meetings to strengthen collaborations and project buy-in.
+• Organize workshops or structured planning meetings to strengthen collaboration, integration, and project governance.

-Up to $5,000 of the Propel Grant can be budgeted for proposal document development/beautification:
+Up to $5,000 of the Propel Grant may be budgeted for proposal refinement and presentation, such as:

 All applicable university fees apply.
-Propel funds may be used to cover these fees (e.g., fees for Visiting Student Researchers, shared facility hourly rates, dedicated computing resources on Sherlock, Oak monthly storage, etc.).
+Propel funds may be used to cover these costs when directly tied to Propel-supported activities (e.g., Visiting Student Researcher fees, shared facility hourly rates, dedicated computing resources on Sherlock, Oak storage).

 Expenses must be prospective; Propel Grant funds cannot be used to cover activities or costs that have already been incurred prior to the grant award period.